-Determine the intensity of the intervention How often the intervention is needed, and how much time and effort the intervention Ask questions such as: • What is done in response to this behavior?
-How often do you respond that way? takes.
+Determine the intensity of the How often the intervention is Ask questions such as: intervention needed, and how much time • What is done in response to this behavior? and effort the intervention How often do you respond that way? takes.
 How well does this intervention work?
 What happens when you don't respond this way?
 What happens when the action taken does not stop the behavior?
 Determine the frequency of the The past year Ask questions such as: behavior How often does this behavior happen?
 How seriously was he hurt?
 Has the customer needed medical attention due to this behavior?
 Tell me more about that.
 When was the last time this behavior happened?